RobinRS/F.R.I.D.A.Y/README.md

 F.R.I.D.A.Y is active and under development so contributing is very appreciated, please read the How to contribute.docx.

-For question, suggestions, etc. please join the discord server: https://discord.gg/BFxVZ6
+For questions, suggestions, etc. please join the discord server: https://discord.gg/BFxVZ6